fbpx

 For example, you could see where participants talked about ‘water quality’ in terms of ‘development’ – or where ‘policy’ came up in discussions about ‘water quality’.

-NVivo lets you query and visualize your data in all sorts of ways – refer to Move forward with queries and visualizations to find out more.
+NVivo lets you query and visualize data in all sorts of ways – refer to Move forward with queries and visualizations to find out more.

 #5.
 Make comparisons between participants